Episode 3 – Layan’s Cabin

 Jaak shivered.
 He approached the door and knocked gently.

-Jaak still slightly in awe of his situation, stumble-tumbled his way in to the warm and cozy cabin.
+Jaak, still slightly in awe of his situation, stumble-tumbled his way into the warm and cosy cabin.

 Jaak’s words tumbled out like his stumbled entry into the cabin.